 Hip pain can be caused by numerous things.
-Arthritis, tendonitis, trauma, inflammation, and pinched nerves are all very common sources.
+Arthritis, chronic tendonitis, trauma, inflammation, and pinched nerves are all very common sources.
 Hip pain doesn’t even have to originate in the hip - often it is referred pain from the knee or lower back.

 If the pain in your hip is very mild, you may be able to control it at home with over-the-counter drugs, such as tylenol, as well as icing and regular resting.
 For some patients, losing weight takes pressure off of the hip and alleviates the hip pain.

 The first step to treating a painful hip is to identify its source.
-Depending on your particular situation, your Health Care Practitioner may recommend chiropractic adjustments, exercise therapy, injections, stretching, massaging, or even a change in your posture.
+Depending on your particular situation, your Health Care Practitioner may recommend chiropractic care adjustments, exercise therapy, injections, stretching, massaging, or even a change in your posture.
 Doing this should reduce inflammation, relax any muscle spasms, strengthen the muscles around the hip, and ultimately increase your mobility.

 If your pain is due to arthritis, for example, we can help you work through the pain with stretching, resistance training, and low impact exercises.
 There is no cure for arthritis, but patients have found that, with help, it can become much more manageable and may keep it from getting worse.